 Over the past decade, researchers have made great strides in vaccine research with gene sequencing, further development of mRNA and DNA vaccine platforms, and novel adjuvants for more traditional antigen based products.
-These advancements have enabled biopharmaceutical and government entities to respond to infectious disease outbreaks by fast tracking both vaccines and treatments, including monoclonal and polyclonal antibody products, in record time.
+These advancements have enabled biopharmaceutical and government entities to respond to infectious disease outbreaks by fast tracking both vaccines and treatments in record time.

 In the current pandemic, regulatory agencies such as the FDA and EMA and have expedited commercial approvals to bring safe vaccines and treatments to market.
 Groups such as CEPI and BARDA have enabled key assets and infrastructures to be leveraged in response to this pandemic.

 However, numerous key development challenges to delivering a coronavirus vaccine remain.